Who is DIGNITAS

 • Support in conflicts with the authorities, with the management of nursing homes and with doctors not chosen by the patient

-• Further legal developments in regard to questions about “the last issues”
+• Further development of law in regard to questions about “last matters”

 • Accompaniment of dying patients and assistance with a self-determined end of life.